benryves/TIWiFiModem/README.md

 # TIWiFiModem

-An ESP8266-based WiFi modem for TI graphical calculators based on RetroWiFiModem
+An ESP8266-based WiFi modem for TI graphical calculators based on RetroWiFiModem by mecparts.

 ## Modem Hardware

-The modem is based on the [RetroWiFiModem](https://github.com/mecparts/RetroWiFiModem/) project.
+The modem is based on the [RetroWiFiModem](https://github.com/benryves/RetroWiFiModem/) project.

-The original project is designed to interface with a computer via an RS-232 port.
+The original project is designed to interface with a computer via an RS-232 serial port.
 As the TI graphical calculator lacks such a port I have written a `TILP` class that implement's the calculator's own link protocol in its place.
 This class inherits from the Arduino's `Stream` class and so acts as a drop-in replacement for the `Serial` class.